- Business Divorce: Negotiating and litigating the often-contentious separations of the owners of privately held businesses.

 - Cross-Border Disputes: Litigating actions for the collection of discovery in the United States under 28 U.S.C. § 1782 to aid in foreign arbitration or litigation; enforcement of arbitration awards under the Foreign Sovereign Immunities Act, the New York Convention, and the Panama Convention.

 Prior to joining Krevolin & Horst, Kana served as a law clerk to the Honorable Mark H. Cohen on the United States District Court for the Northern District of Georgia, where she managed hundreds of federal civil cases.
-Prior to her clerkship, she practiced at an Am Law 100 firm in New York City, where her practice focused on complex cross-border commercial litigation before courts and arbitral tribunals.
+Before her clerkship, she practiced at King & Spalding in New York, where her practice focused on complex cross-border commercial litigation before courts and arbitral tribunals.